vuo/vuo/node/vuo.bcf2000/descriptions/vuo.bcf2000.md

-These nodes receive input from the Behringer BCF2000 MIDI controller.
+Nodes for receiving input from the Behringer BCF2000 MIDI controller.

 Upload [one of these SysEx patches](http://softpixel.com/~smokris/widgets/quartzComposer/bcf2000/) to your BCF2000.